-The Gillespie DNA Project has been collecting DNA samples for more than 13 years from Gillespie born males.
+The Gillespie DNA Project has been collecting DNA samples for 15 years from Gillespie born males.

 From the head of this project “If Gillespie men want to order a YDNA test at Family Tree DNA for the Gillespie DNA Project, they provide the info on their direct male Gillespie ancestors, ask to join the Gillespie project and when accepted, order at least a 37 marker YDNA test – 67 markers is better.
 It is highly likely that I will recommend advanced SNP testing after they do the YDNA test.”

 Autosomal DNA tests are performed by Family Tree DNA (called Family Finder), 23andMe and Ancestry.
 They do nothing to help identify male Gillespie lines and their haplogroups.
 Autosomal DNA tests may find close cousins (1st through 3rd, and sometimes 4th cousins and once in a while 5th cousins.)

 Companies provide broad percentage estimates of early ethnic origins with those autosomal DNA tests.
 The estimates by each company and GedMatch vary.
 Those percentages are a combination of all of your paternal and maternal ancestors .
 The ethnic origins are not for specific family lines.
 Those tests do not tell you the exact early locations of each of your ancestors.
 They should not be considered as fact.
 Each family member that takes that test, even siblings will get different estimate percentages and locations.”

 My own Gillespie line through DNA profiling (thanks to my brother) is listed with others identified as IM223 on page one of the Classic Chart.
 However, this chart is not longer in public domain, and one has to be a member to log in and view it, and other results.

 See member 405083 re our oldest ancestor, William Gillespie b 1818 Clogher, Ireland…his son John b 1840 Ontario, who is my paternal grandfather in CANADA.